jina-ai/finetuner/docs/concepts/callbacks.md

 It takes `monitor` and `mode` parameters that work the same way they do for `BestModelCheckpoint` above.
 However, instead of using this information to identify the best-performing model out of all epochs, it uses user-specified parameters at the end of each epoch to determine if it should terminate fine-tuning and save the current model.

-Below is some example output for a run with the early stopping callback followed by the output for the same run without the early stopping callback, and then the python code used to create the run.
+Below is the output of a Finetuner run with early stopping, compared to one with the same data parameters but without early stopping.
-The output for the run with early stopping finished after just ten epochs whereas the other run finished all twenty epochs, resulting in nearly twice the runtime.
+Note that the early stopping run terminated after ten epochs, while the other run continued for the whole twenty epochs.
+The loss of the final model is, in the two cases, nearly identical.
-That said, the resulting loss value of the early stopping run is only 0.284, compared to the full run's 0.272, less than five percent higher.
+The early stopping run has a loss of 0.284, while taking the whole 20 epochs produced a model with a loss of 0.272.
-The early stopping callback can be used in this way to reduce the amount of training time while still showing improvement.
+Early stopping halved the runtime at a cost to performance of less than five percent.

 ```bash
   Training [10/20] ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 54/54 0:00:00 0:00:14 • loss: 0.284